LabVIEW-DCAF/VIA-Checkstyle/README.md

-# VIA-Junit
+# VIA-Checkstyle

-Takes LabVIEW VI Analyzer result output and converts it to JUnit format for automatic consumption by continuous integration services such as Jenkins.
+Takes LabVIEW VI Analyzer result output and converts it to Checkstyle result format for automatic consumption by continuous integration services such as Jenkins.